wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 	}

 The following code illustrates another way to do this.
 It deletes an existing item in the ToDoItem table by specifying the value of the id field of the row to delete (assumed to equal "2FA404AB-E458-44CD-BC1B-3BC847EF0902").
 In an actual app you would pick up the ID somehow and pass it in as a variable.
-Here, to simplify testing, you can go into the Azure Mobile Services portal for your service, click **Data** and copy an ID that you wish to test with.
+Here, to simplify testing, you can go to your service in the Azure Management Portal, click **Data** and copy an ID that you wish to test with.

     public void deleteItem(View view) {